Websites & Language Layers

-This will open the website settings view – and here’s an overview of the various configuration options you have available when editing the website settings.
+This will open the website settings view – here’s an overview of the various configuration options you have available when editing the website settings.

-If you check this and save your website, all language layers will be renamed to: “[Master page name] (Language code)”.
+Master websites also have a checkbox called rename languages - if you check this and save your website, all language layers will be renamed to: “[Master page name] (Language code)”.

 - Enter a number of domain names associated with the website